Build Major Scales (Natural, Harmonic, Melodic)

 This series of intervals makes a Major scale.

 Let's choose another note and use it to build a Major scale.
-For this example, we'll choose F. You should use the T-T-ST-T-T-T-ST pattern of intervals discussed earlier, to build F Major scale:
+For this example, we'll choose F. You should use the T-T-ST-T-T-T-ST pattern of intervals discussed earlier, to build F Major scale, or any scale beginning on any note:

 - F + Tone = G